Aman-Dwivedi/Aman-Dwivedi.github.io/README.md

 # Aman Dwivedi - Portfolio Website

-A modern, responsive portfolio website built with Next.js and TypeScript, showcasing my work as a Computer Science researcher and software developer.
+A modern, responsive portfolio website built with Next.js and TypeScript, showcasing my work as a Computer Science researcher and software developer at https://dwivediaman.netlify.app/

 ## 🌟 Features